Indigo Mastercard: How to Apply, Manage, and Get All Benefits

 What do you need to do to close the Indigo credit card?

-The only way you can currently close your Indigo credit card is over the phone by contacting customer support at 1-800-353-5920.
+The only way you can close your Indigo credit card is over the phone by contacting customer support at 1-800-353-5920.
 Depending on your situation, you will be given instructions on how to close your account.
-You should make sure you don’t have money in your account before you proceed with the steps.
+You should make sure you don’t have money in your account before closure.